ploomber/ploomber/doc/guide/core.rst

 The simplest Task is PythonCallable, which takes a callable (e.g. a function) as its first argument.
 The only requirement for the functions is to have a product argument, if the task has dependencies, it must have an upstream argument as well.

+.. note on the str(product) pattern and why it is not needed in placeholders

 .. ipython:: python

     def _one_task(product):